Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_calendar_sync/guide.en-gb.md

 >> ![zimbra_app](images/zimbra-calendar-ios04.png){.thumbnail .w-600 .h-600}
 >>

-#### Add a calendar on macOS <a name="apple-macos"></a>
+#### Adding a calendar on macOS <a name="apple-macos"></a>

-To add a CalDAV calendar on the Apple `Calendar' app on your Mac, launch the app and follow the installation steps by clicking on the tabs below:
+To add a CalDAV calendar on the Apple "Calendar" app on your Mac, launch the app and follow the installation steps by clicking on the tabs below:

 > [!tabs]
 > **Step 1**